oneeve8/kobble-data/content/Tutorial2.md

 And the Link icon is a chain link.
 You can open the link in your Kobble view by tapping it
 Or:
-You will notice another icon on the right which is a square wit and an up arrow,
+You will notice another icon on the right which is a square with an up arrow,
 tapping that opens your link in a new window.

-Another icon is a folder.
-Tapping the folder will open or close it.
-The folder must be open in order to move content into it.

 On top of your Kobble tree you will see the word Edit.
 Tap Edit to move or delete channels, tracks or items.